 Data Analysis

-The dissimilarities obviously lay in the second most imported commodity, Passenger Vehicles, which account for 1.9% of total CTN Ghana applications.
+The dissimilarities lay in the second most imported commodity, Passenger Vehicles, which account for 1.9% of total CTN Ghana applications.
 The reasoning is illustrated in the following sub-titles.

-In the way of demographics China, the United States and, to my surprise, Belgium and India complete the top markets supplying Ghana Imports.
+In the way of demographics China, the United States, and, to my surprise, Belgium and India complete the top markets supplying Ghana Imports.

 Prohibited to Import Ghana